MISS_HIT includes a simple tool

 judge; and so we have a tool to support this

-activity. mh_trace can extract tags put in code and
+activity. mh_trace can extract tags put in code,

 The MATLAB language already includes some features